Which Amazon Fire Tablet should you get?

 Bottom line

-The lineup of Amazon Fire tablets has never been so complete, and we can understand why these devices are so popular.
-They offer a great entertainment experience with industry-leading parental controls and child content option, as well as and access to Alexa and Amazon's connected home ecosystem, at a fantastic value.
+The lineup of Amazon Fire Tablets has never been so complete, and we can understand why these are among the best Android tablets on the market.
+They offer a great entertainment experience with industry-leading parental controls and child content options, as well as and access to Alexa and Amazon's connected home ecosystem, at a fantastic value.
 Aside from the iPad, no other tablet series can compete!

-When looking at the Fire tablets we feel that the Fire HD 8 is the best choice for most people.
-It's not too big, not too small, and features an HD screen, expandable storage, and hands-free Alexa.
-At the price, you can feel comfortable picking one or two up without much thought, and you can easily share it with your family members if you choose.
+When looking at the Fire Tablets, we feel that the Fire HD 8 (2020) is the best choice for most people.
+It has an impressive HD screen, expandable storage, and hands-free Alexa.
+For the price, you can feel comfortable picking up two or three of these for less than the cost of an iPad, and you can easily share it with your family members if you choose.

 Credits — The team that worked on this guide

-Jeramy Johnson is proud to help to Keep Austin Weird and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
+Jeramy Johnson is proud to help keep Keep Austin Weird and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 When he's not writing about Amazon products and services, he's defending his relationship with his side-chick Alexa to his family.
 You can follow him on Twitter at @jeramyutgw

 We may earn a commission for purchases using our links.
 Learn more.